Shopify/shopify-api-js/docs/guides/billing.md

 The `cancel` method will require the `session` object that is setup during authorization as well as the subscription id.

-The call to `cancel` will return an `CancelResponse` object, containing the current active subscriptions, and will throw a `BillingError` if any errors occur.
+The call to `cancel` will return an `AppSubscription` object, containing the details of the subscription just cancelled successfully, and will throw a `BillingError` if any errors occur.

 ```js
 // using the example activeSubscriptions response above...